Zhu Biao: Biography

-After Zhu Biao's death, his eldest surviving son, Zhu Yunwen, became the new heir.
-Upon ascending the throne as the Jianwen Emperor, he posthumously named his father emperor.
-The third Ming emperor, the Yongle Emperor, overthrew the Jianwen Emperor and abolished the imperial status of Zhu Biao.
+During the mourning period for Zhu Biao, the Emperor discussed the succession with his advisors.
+On the recommendation of Liu Sanwu (1312–1399), a Hanlin scholar, Zhu Yunwen was chosen as heir over the Emperor's second son and natural candidate, Zhu Shuang, the deceased heir's full brother.
+This decision was seen as preserving succession in Zhu Biao's line, and Zhu Yunwen, like his father, was inclined toward literature and civil governance, whereas Zhu Shuang was a man of arms.
+Zhu Yunwen was therefore expected to continue the trend of civilizing and moderating the government.
+Upon ascending the throne as the Jianwen Emperor, Zhu Yunwen posthumously honored his father as emperor.
+Zhu Di, Zhu Biao's fourth brother, later overthrew the Jianwen Emperor and abolished Zhu Biao's imperial status.
 It was not until two centuries later, in 1644, that Zhu Biao was once again posthumously promoted to emperor.
 (Note: According to Frederick W. Mote in the Dictionary of Ming Biography, 1368–1644, Zhu Biao was restored to imperial rank in 1595.)